-I grew up in North Wales and went to Welsh speaking schools, and I have lived in Wales my entire life (aside from my university and TEFL experiences).
-I wasn’t much of a traveller and during my time at school I wouldn’t have even considered working abroad, however I grew enormously in my time at university.
-Funnily enough, what inspired me to teach abroad was a mixture of career uncertainty and the realisation that the opportunities are endless.
+I grew up in North Wales and went to Welsh-speaking schools, and I have lived in Wales my entire life (aside from my university and TEFL experiences).
+I wasn’t much of a traveler and during my time at school, I wouldn’t have ever considered working abroad, however, I grew enormously in my time at university.
+Funnily enough, what inspired me to teach abroad was a mixture of career uncertainty, and the realization that the opportunities are endless.
 The opportunity to travel and work simultaneously was too good to turn down.

-When I first arrived at Hanoi, I was overwhelmed by the stark contrast to the cultural norms of the UK, from the climate to standard social behaviour and countless other aspects.
-However the crazy yet simultaneously laid back culture of Vietnam was something I fell in love with, and my advice for future English teachers is to just seize the day and embrace unfamiliarity.
+When I first arrived in Hanoi, I was overwhelmed by the stark contrast to the cultural norms of the UK, from the climate to standard social behavior and countless other aspects.
+However the crazy yet simultaneously laid-back culture of Vietnam was something I fell in love with, and my advice for future English teachers is to just seize the day and embrace unfamiliarity.

 I enrolled in the 168 hour Online TEFL Course which was incredibly helpful, as I was able to balance my work life while studying without either interfering with the other.
-Despite the fact that I had worked in summer camps, I had never led a group of children in a classroom environment, therefore I needed as much preparation as possible.
-Modules vary from classroom management to pronunciation and vocabulary, and guide you to carefully structure lessons to maximise the student’s development as a result of effective teaching methods.
+Even though I had worked in summer camps, I had never led a group of children in a classroom environment.
+Therefore I needed as much preparation as possible.
+Modules vary from classroom management to pronunciation and vocabulary and guide you to carefully structure lessons to maximize the student’s development as a result of effective teaching methods.

-What surprised me most was how culturally adaptable I actually am.
-Although I was overwhelmed by the experience to begin with, I eased into life in Vietnam as well as I possibly could, so much that I am going back to teach for another academic year.
-I have tried to learn as much Vietnamese as possible, however I’ll be modest (or brutally honest) and say my Vietnamese is hilariously woeful.
+What surprised me most was how culturally adaptable I am.
+Although I was overwhelmed by the experience, to begin with, I eased into life in Vietnam as well as I possibly could, so much that I am going back to teach for another academic year.
+I have tried to learn as much Vietnamese as possible, however, I’ll be modest (or brutally honest) and say my Vietnamese is hilariously woeful.

-5. Not everyday of teaching is a walk in the park.
+Not every day of teaching is a walk in the park.
 Do you have any strategies to share when the TEFL road gets tough?
 How do you wrangle in wild students, for example?

 If you’re dealing with a difficult class, sometimes it’s easier to just remember how natural and easy it is for kids to be distracted, and not to discredit your teaching methods.
-However, there are many things you can do to influence a student or a class’ behaviour.
-In Hanoi, each of the schools that I have taught utilise a ‘star system’, where teams are awarded stars for winning games, answering questions and good behaviour.
+However, there are many things you can do to influence a student or a class’s behavior.
+In Hanoi, each of the schools that I have taught utilizes a ‘star system’, where teams are awarded stars for winning games, answering questions, and good behavior.

-6. If you were to start over the entire process for teaching abroad, would you change anything?
+If you were to start over the entire process of teaching abroad, would you change anything?
 If so, what?